LongBits/airshot/README.md

 # Airshot

-Just a basic script that will look for HTTP requests in open networks and inject HTTP redirects
+Just a basic script that will look for HTTP/DNS requests in open networks and inject HTTP redirects or DNS resolutions to a server you specify